Arthur Edwin Hill

 Arthur Edwin Hill (9 January 1888 – 5 June 1966) was a British water polo player who competed in the 1912 Summer Olympics.
 He was part of the British team, which was successful in winning a gold medal at the Stockholm Olympiad.

 Arthur Hill served in World War 1 and was a swimming champion in the Canadian Expeditionary Forces.
 He went on to represent New York Athletics Club in 1922 and several English counties: Staffordshire, 1908 to 1913, Sussex, 1923 to 1927 and Kent, 1928.

 Arthur Hill was Vice-President of Plaistow United Swimming Club, which won the English Water Polo Championship in the 1928/29 season.

+On 13 June 1908 Arthur Hill married Mabel Jessie Evelyn Taylor living at their home in Birmingham.
+They had a son, Cedric Hill born on 31 July 1916.

 In the 1930s, Arthur Hill and his wife, Marjorie, ran a pub called the Woodman, Plumstead Common, London SE16.